Student Off-Campus Work & Training

 Work with International Organizations

 - F-1 student Work with International Organizations recognized under the International Organization Immunities Act.
-For a list of organizations eligible for this work benefit, see 8 CFR 316.20(c).
 If you secure an internship placement or employment with a designated international organization, you may also qualify to apply for work permission for that organization.